 - Medical conditions affecting a mother’s uterus

 - Smoking and use of tobacco products

 - Diet and nutrition

-Can Success Rates of Reciprocal IVF Be Increased?
+How to Increase the Success Rates of Reciprocal IVF

 Yes.
 Fertility drugs tend to help boost success rates through syncing up each mother’s cycles.
 Sometimes making lifestyle changes prior to IVF can also increase the success rate of reciprocal IVF.